-Volumetric Efficiency of Phase I Vapor Recovery Systems
+Volumetric Efficiency for Phase I Vapor Recovery Systems

-Adopted: April 12, 1996 Amended: February 1, 2001 Amended:
+Adopted: April 12, 1996 Amended: February 1, 2001 Amended: October 8, 2003

-This procedure is being amended.
-For ease of viewing, the method is shown as proposed text and then shown as repealed text.
-In the text that follows the method is shown as proposed text.
-Strikeout and underline have been omitted as authorized by title 2, California Code of Regulations, section 8.
+Note: This procedure is being amended.
+For ease of viewing, the method is shown as adopted text and the February 1, 2001 text is shown as repealed text.
+Because all text is affected, for ease of viewing, the underline is omitted as authorized by title 2, California Code of Regulations, section 8.